Mount Ngongotaha Scenic Reserve Tracks: Explore Stunning Walks with Breathtaking Views

 • Information Panels: Interpretation boards provide insights into the area’s natural and cultural features.

-• Track Layout: You can walk in either a clockwise or anti-clockwise direction, adding to the loop track benefits.
+• Track Layout: You can walk in either a clockwise or anti-clockwise direction, adding flexibility to your outing.

-Enjoy the lush surroundings as you enrich your walking experience!
+Enjoy the lush surroundings as you enrich your walking experience in this beautiful part of Rotorua!
+For more details, check the official website.

 Accessibility for Families

 Families will find the Nature Loop Track at Mount Ngongotahā Scenic Reserve an inviting option for a day out.
-This 2.5 km circular track is designed with gentle grades and even surfaces, making it ideal for family-friendly activities.
-You can easily navigate the trail, which typically takes about an hour to complete, ensuring a relaxed pace for everyone.
+This 1.2 km circular track is designed with gentle grades and even surfaces, making it ideal for family-friendly activities.
+It typically takes about 30-45 minutes to complete, ensuring a relaxed pace for everyone.

-As you walk through the unlogged native bush, you'll have the opportunity for nature education, with information boards along the way detailing the local flora and fauna.
-The track is also accessible for pushchairs and wheelchairs at certain points, accommodating various family members.
+As you walk through the native bush near Rotorua, you’ll have opportunities for nature education, with information boards detailing the local flora and fauna.
+The track is accessible for pushchairs and wheelchairs in certain sections, accommodating various family members.
+The Jubilee Track, however, offers a steeper challenge and is best for those seeking strenuous activity.

 Notable Features